lichray/formatxx/proposal/printf.md

 Many people in the "std-proposals" mailing list: Jeffrey Yasskin, who "enforced" me to add the positional arguments; Martin Desharnais, who gave me the link about how to implement one; and many others.

+Roger Orr, who gave me the thought about the `std::getline`-like interface.

 ## References